 Mercyhurst will prioritize in-person instruction for courses where academic outcomes cannot be easily achieved or measured in virtual formats, including visual and performing arts classes, science laboratories, and health care clinical labs and experiences.

 The university may limit class sizes based on available classroom, studio or laboratory space and any government requirements limiting large gatherings.
 Instructional spaces will be reconfigured to allow for appropriate physical distancing.
-To accommodate public health concerns for faculty and students, instructors are prepared for fall instruction to take place in a variety of modes: fully in-person, blended in-person/online, and fully online.
+To accommodate public health concerns for faculty and students, instructors are prepared for spring instruction to take place in a variety of modes: fully in-person, blended in-person/online, and fully online.
 In some cases, a hybrid mode of instruction may be utilized where students may attend the same class both in-person or virtually on different days to limit the number of students in a given space at one time.

 Faculty will closely monitor and track in-person attendance in classes as well as seating arrangements in order to facilitate contact tracing in the event of an exposure.
 Attendance policies will be developed to support students who may become ill to assist with progress to course and semester completion.

 Faculty will continue to work with Academic Support and Learning Differences to provide reasonable accommodations for students with disabilities when remote work is necessary.